sososinelu/wfc/README.md

 <a id="technologies"></a>
 ## 3. Technologies

-The Drupal site is scaffolded using the Drupal Composer template (documentation for this is included in drupal-composer.md in the root of the project).
+The Drupal site is scaffolded using the <a href="https://github.com/drupal-composer/drupal-project">Drupal Composer template</a>.
 Module/theme/patch dependencies should all be managed using Composer.

 The Configuration synchronization module is used to manage site config.
 Any changes made to config should be exported to the ```../config/sync``` directory by running ```drush cex```.
 Updated config can be imported by running ```drush cim```.